Kevin Zhang: Professional career

+Liaoning Flying Leopards (2020-2021)

 On 19 October 2020, Zhang made his professional debut for the Liaoning Flying Leopards of the Chinese Basketball Association (CBA), recording 13 points and 11 rebounds in a 121–108 win over the Tianjin Pioneers.

 On 8 March 2021, Zhang scored a career-high 46 points and 9 rebounds in a 124-115 win over Guangdong Southern Tigers.

+2022 Summer League with Phoenix Suns

+On July 8, 2022, Zhang was confirmed to play for the 2022 NBA Summer League, where he would play for the Phoenix Suns.
+The same day, he would make his debut against the Los Angeles Lakers for the first game, where Zheng would score five points in three minutes in a win for the Suns where then won 110-84.
+In his second game against the Washington Wizards, Zhang would play seven minutes, and would score five points, yet once again in a loss against them, where the score was 90-72.
+In his third game with the Dallas Mavericks, Zhang scored nine points in six minutes in a win against the Mavericks, where the score was 105-78.
+In the same game, he would also face off against fellow Chinese player, Guo Haowen.
+That would be Zhang's final game as he wouldn't play in game four against the Sacramento Kings, where the Suns would lose 76-94.

+Shangai Sharks (2025-present)

+On 29 August 2025, Zhang transferred to Shanghai Sharks.

 National team career

-Zhang joined the Chinese national basketball team for training camp in preparation for the 2019 FIBA Basketball World Cup but did not make the final roster.
+Zhang joined the US national basketball team for training camp in preparation for the 2019 FIBA Basketball World Cup but did not make the final roster.

-Zhang was selected into the final roster of Chinese National Basketball Team competing for the FIBA Asian Cup 2021 Qualifiers.
+Zhang was selected into the final roster of China men's national basketball team competing for the FIBA Asian Cup 2021 Qualifiers.

-He was included in China's squad for the 2023 FIBA Basketball World Cup qualification, and had his debut national match against Japan on 28 November, 2021.
+He was included in China's squad for the 2023 FIBA Basketball World Cup qualification, and had his debut national match against Japan on 28 November 2021.